 My name is Annie and this is my little baking website.
 I started the site in 2008 and it has grown ever since!
-I’m a law student — and baking sugary treats is my favorite hobby and best way to escape the books.
 If you have any questions, comments, complaints, ideas, etc, please leave a comment.
 I’d love to hear from you.
 Really.
 Seriously.
-Pretty please leave comments!
+Leave comments!

 How’d you get into baking?
 I come from a long line of people who love to cook.
 I guess it was only a matter of time before the bug bit me, too.
 I like to bake because it’s very creative, nostalgic, and sugary treats make people happy.

 Kitchen must-haves: A Kitchen-Aid stand mixer.
-Trust me, it will change your baking life (and they come in pretty colors! mine is yellow).
+Trust me, it will change your baking life (and they come in pretty colors!
+Mine is turquoise).
 Disposable decorating/piping bags.
-And sprinkles.
-Lots and lots of sprinkles.
+And rainbow sprinkles.

 What intimidates you?
 Bread.
 The thought of making bread from scratch makes me feel a little tight in the chest.
 I’ll get there someday.